Bathroom Remodeling

 3 min read · Published April 15, 2026 · Updated April 28, 2026

-A contractor breakdown of Schluter Kerdi, Wedi Building Panels, and Mapei Mapelastic for shower waterproofing, cost, durability, install time, and which to use when.
+A contractor breakdown of Schluter Kerdi, Wedi, and Mapei for shower waterproofing: cost, durability, install time, and which to use when.

 The short version